 I first experiment, then report back – this meant that I generally published “How To Grow Profiles” once every two months (but since I am moving my old blog’s content, it is a lot more frequent).
 These are substantial full articles between 3-5 A4 pages with just about everything I can get to put into the article – complete with photos to boot!
 I am trying to do a few smaller tidbit articles that are no more than 2 A4 pages (but I can’t seems to help myself when it comes to research )…

 My Blog was on Google Blogger since 2011, where I nearly reached half a million pageviews before Google’s algorithm change knocked out 80% of its organic search traffic.
-I decided since Google doesn’t want me there I will move me and my content to WordPress – and now I am here!
+I decided since Google doesn’t want me there I will move myself and my content to WordPress – and now I am here!

 I cover a wide range of topics and am not just restricted to vegetable gardening.
 I have a large collection of botanical prints of herbs, vegetables and fruits featured on my posts.
 I have posts/pages on keeping chickens, composting, propagation, pruning, attracting wildlife to the garden (beneficial insects), biological pest control, water conservation, sustainable practises, books read, the exhibitions & talks I attended, and when the opportunity arises I’ll introduce you to the world of Genetics and Molecular Science.

 Whisker Flowers blog and its contents are licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported, CC BY-NC 3.0.
 This means that you are free to use, share and remix my photos and blog content for free for non-commercial purposes given attribution (https://whiskerflowers.wordpress.com).